Pineappletwo1/PineAI/README.md

 ## Built With

-This chatbot AI is made with dialogflow and python
+This chatbot AI is made with dialogflow and python and some html for the web stuff

 ## Roadmap